wp-plugins/double-opt-in-for-download/readme.txt

 == Changelog ==

+= 0.6 =

+05/04/2013

+1. Added ability to change wording on the form submit button.
+You can now add the following option to the short code to change the button text: button_text="Your Button Text".
+   Example: [lab_subscriber_download_form download_id=1 text="Your Custom Text Here" button_text="Your Button Text Here"]
+2. Added the ability to change the submit button text in the widget form as well.

 = 0.5 =

+04/14/2013

 1. Added a widget to the admin dashboard that summerizes your total subscribers and downloads.
 2. Added an option to display a promotional link to plugin authors website